Meneer-de-Bruin/WCT-API/apis/api-target_POST.rst

 Body
 ----
 All required values, except for target-id and creationDate, must be given.
+If target-id or creationDate are given then these are ignored.

 .. include:: descriptions/desc-target.rst